 Do No-Penalty CDs Come With a Catch?

-The perks of no-penalty CDs might be winning you over, but before jumping aboard, note that a number of catches might come with these accounts:
+The perks of no-penalty CDs might be winning you over, but before putting a lot of your money into one, note that a number of disadvantages might come with these accounts:

 - Second bank account requirement: Often, no-penalty accounts require a second account with the bank that funds can be moved to in case of early CD withdrawals.